Should your conference begin with a stand-up comic? Should you pay someone to warm up your audience?

 Eventually he got into his own material on the economy, mortgages and the Bank bailout.
 And that worked.
 He is a funny man with his own material.

-He managed the cut into a well-worked video production on cloud technology that was very similar to a presentation from Microsoft’s Steve Ballmer at Washington University.
+He managed the cut into a well-worked video production on cloud technology.
+Remarkably this was very similar to a Steve Ballmer speech at Washington University.
 This worked and really helped to set the scene and the tone for the event.

 Jake then moved into a classic introduction role when he introduced Dr Ajei Gopal, CA Technology’s Executive Vice President for Products and Technology.
 A perfect introduction for a speaker.
 In fact, a perfect introduction for a very accomplished speaker.